New South Wales Consolidated Acts

 "health organisation" means a body that provides a health service (not being a health practitioner).

-"health practitioner" means a natural person who provides a health service (whether or not the person is registered under a health registration Act).
+"health practitioner" means a natural person who provides a health service (whether or not the person is registered under the Health Practitioner Regulation National Law).

 (b) dental services,